 Wait a second - I nearly forgot to say that I made it using herringbone (with a bit of Diamond Weave 'hints' to take it further), and MRAW and a little netting.

-to see all the beautiful pieces made by the participants in this swap,
+Take some time to visit our Etsy Beadweavers Team Blog to see all the beautiful pieces made by the participants in this swap, everything is worth seeing, and/or read the impressions of participants on Erika's blog.

 Your brooch from Erika is lovely, and your gift for Meg exceptional!
 I especially love how you handled the cork!
 Beautiful work and and very nice post too!